-As a general rule, veterans should not rely upon the VA to protect their interests.
+Generally, veterans should not rely upon the VA to protect their interests.
 This means that, instead of waiting for the VA to obtain valuable evidence, veterans should obtain this evidence on their own.
 It also means that veterans should always try to obtain a favorable medical report from their private physicians rather than rely upon the VA to obtain a medical report from one of its physicians.

 Do you need assistance in appealing a veteran disability decision or seeking increased rating percentages?

 Contact Veterans Law Group, a law firm dedicated to helping veterans and their families, just like you.
-Fill out this questionnaire and submit to our office for evaluation.
+Fill out this questionnaire and submit it to our office for evaluation.
 We will review your request for a consultation and contact you as soon as possible.
 Our consultations are free of charge.